Make a First Impression That Counts

 Key things a recruiter will be looking for in a customer service covering letter are: a positive and hardworking attitude, patience, and experience in dispute resolution.
 Be sure to highlight an example of these skills in action in your cover letter.
 Short on experience?
 Express your enthusiasm for working with people.

 As a student, your covering letter should highlight your academic achievements and enthusiasm for finding a job.
 Make sure that you don't introduce new information that isn't already in your CV.
 Ensure the letter layout is simple and easy to read, and that it matches the template you've chosen for your CV.

-As a graphic designer, your key challenge is to make your creativity apparent, while not compromising the letter's clear, clean layout.
+As a Graphic Designer, your key challenge is to make your creativity apparent whilst not compromising the letter's clear, clean layout.
 Use language that communicates your passion and personality, but don't forget to focus on your experience, skills, and achievements.

 When applying for an engineering role, your covering letter should be clear and succinct, focusing on your professional qualifications and specific achievements.
 Don't forget to pick an appropriate cover letter format for the role.